 This service consists of assistive technology evaluations, student technology consultation, and training to students and staff to promote the integration and use of technology tools within the academic environment.
 Follow-up support is provided upon district request, including staff development.

-Teacher of the Deaf and/or Hearing Impaired Serving students in grades K-12, the program provides academic support and utilizes total communication for hearing-impaired students.
-Interpreters are provided as necessary.
+Teacher of the Deaf and/or Hearing Impaired Barbara Cesario 845.486.8004 ext.
+428 barbara.cesario@dcboces.org Serving students in grades K-12, the program provides

 ITINERANT SERVICES